|Other GA Resources|

 Washington County vital records can be found at the Georgia Department of Health which has copies for copies of birth and death records since Jan 1919, copies of marriage since June 9, 1952 to 1996 and a Divorce records index since June 9, 1952.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Georgia for current fees and application process.

-You can search online for Appling County Birth, Marriage, Divorce or Death Records.
-You can also order Order Electronically Online or you can download an application for copies of Appling Co.
+You can search online for Washington County Birth, Marriage, Divorce or Death Records.
+You can also order Order Electronically Online or you can download an application for copies of Washington Co.
 Birth Certificate, Marriage Certificate, Divorce Certificate or Death Certificates to mail.

 Washington County Slave Schedules can be obtained for 1850 & 1860.
 Washington County Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
 Washington County Industry and Agriculture Schedules can be obtained for 1850, 1860, 1870 and 1880.
 Washington County Union Veterans Schedules can be obtained for 1890.

-A list of Washington County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See Also Georgia Archives, Genealogical and Historical Societies for statewide Addresses and links.
+A list of Washington County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Georgia Archives, Genealogical and Historical Societies.